-All Year 11 students who have demonstrated a positive attitude to learning will be offered a place in Year 12.
-Students are expected to follow the full IB Diploma, if the evidence from all sources suggests that they have the potential to achieve a passing score.
+All Year 11 students who have demonstrated a positive attitude to learning and academics will be offered a place in Year 12.
+Students are expected to follow the full IB Diploma, if their academic history suggests they will be able to access the curriculum.

-IGCSE / GCSE grades from Years 10 and 11 and plans for Higher Education will provide the most useful information for discussions about the appropriate course to follow in the Senior Studies programme, but the underlying principle is that the majority of students will choose the full IB Diploma.
-A small number of students may start with IB Diploma Courses, and some may move to IB Diploma Courses after the first term if this is agreed to be a more appropriate pathway for the individual student.
-We believe in students being ambitious, so anyone who begins Year 12 studying for the Diploma, and who completes all course requirements, can continue following the Diploma route until graduation.
-There is no minimum grade threshold for students to continue on the Diploma at any point in the course.
+IGCSE / GCSE grades from Years 10 and 11 and a student's plans for higher education will provide the most useful information for discussions about the appropriate pathway to follow in the Senior Studies Programme, but the underlying principle is that the majority of students will choose the full IB Diploma.
+A small number of students may start with IB Diploma Courses, while others may move to IB Diploma Courses after the first term if this is the more appropriate pathway.
+We believe in students being ambitious, so anyone who begins Year 12 studying for the Diploma Programme, and who completes all course requirements, can continue along this route until graduation.
+There is no minimum grade threshold for students to continue on the Diploma at any point in the programme.

-Experience has shown that the careful selection of courses and the work ethic of the student are key factors in achieving a passing score and that students' previous academic records should not be the only factors considered when selecting either the IB Diploma or IB Diploma Courses.
+Experience has shown that the careful selection of subjects and the work ethic of the student are key factors in achieving a passing score and that students' previous academic records should not be the only factors considered when selecting either the IB Diploma or IB Diploma Courses.

-Admission to St. Andrews for new students joining Year 12
+Admission to St Andrews for new students joining Year 12